codefresh-io/cap-docs.codefresh.io/_docs/pipelines/triggers.md

 ---
-title: "Pipeline Triggers"
+title: "Triggers for pipelines"
 description: "Choose when your pipelines should run"
-group: configure-ci-cd-pipeline
+group: pipelines
 redirect_from:
   - /docs/pipeline-triggers/
   - /docs/pipeline-triggers/introduction-triggers/